yzhangcs/crfpar/README.md

 }
 ```

-Please feel free to contact me via [email](mailto:yzhang.cs@outlook.com) if you have any issues.
+Please feel free to email [me](mailto:yzhang.cs@outlook.com) if you have any issues.